 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-All governmental funds had total revenues and other financing sources of \$97.8 million and expenditures of \$112.2 million.
-This resulted in the overall fund balance decreasing by \$14,431,623.
+All governmental funds had total revenues and other financing sources of \$101.1 million and expenditures of \$105.5 million.
+This resulted in the overall fund balance decreasing by \$4,409,065.

-- General Fund transfers to other funds included a planned transfer to the Capital Reserve Fund of \$2,500,000.
-This amount will be used to pay for future capital projects. - The fund balance in the General Fund increased by \$2,898,104.
+- General Fund transfers to other funds included a planned transfer to the Capital Reserve Fund of \$3,800,000. \$3,300,000 of this amount was used to pay for the completion of the high school renovation project. - The fund balance in the General Fund decreased by \$1,494,663.
 Legislation enacted in December 2003 mandates that a school district may not carry an unassigned fund balance that exceeds 8% of expenditures.
 A commitment of fund balance occurred during the year-end process that set the estimated unassigned fund balance at 7.0%.
-A recommitment of funds will occur during the budgeting process for the 2023-24 fiscal year to accommodate the current year estimates calculated each spring. - The School District starts the next fiscal year with a total fund balance of 24.5% of budgeted expenditures and other financing uses.
-A large portion of the fund balance is committed for planned and expected expenditures related to planned future facilities renovations, replenishment of the Capital Reserve Fund for high school project expenditures and the creation of a learning loss fund to help mitigate the effects of the COVID-19 pandemic.
+A recommitment of funds will occur during the budgeting process for the 2023-24 fiscal year to accommodate the current year estimates calculated each spring. - The School District starts the next fiscal year with a total fund balance of 21.9% of budgeted expenditures and other financing uses.
+A large portion of the fund balance is committed for planned and expected expenditures related to planned future facilities renovations and the continuation of a learning loss fund to help mitigate the effects of the COVID-19 pandemic.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED)

+YEAR ENDED JUNE 30, 2023

+(Required Supplementary Information)

+(Unaudited)